Kadena-ISS/smart-contracts/docs/Verify-spv.md

 # Kadena `verify-spv` functionality

-This documents specifies every instance of `verify-spv`
+This document specifies every instance of `verify-spv`

 ## ValidatorAnnounce

-This contract is an auxillary contract for the backend that stores validator signatures.
+This contract is an auxiliary contract for the backend that stores validator signatures.

 Reference Solidity code: